Sitting in the Park

 Our Spring 2023 textile print, Sitting in the Park, is an update of our 2017 print collaboration with Primo Pitino, Climbing in the Wind.

-This new edition features Primo's illustrated faces, woven into a plane of his abstracted flowers.
-We updated this print in-house, reworking the pattern and repeat with illustrations from our archive of Primo's drawings.
+This new edition showcases Primo's illustrated faces intricately woven into a backdrop of abstracted flowers.
+We have undertaken an in-house update to this print, reworking the pattern and repeat using illustrations sourced from our archive of Primo's drawings.

-In particular, I was curious about the elements found in our print collaboration - his flowers and faces.
-They are both abstracted and gestural, while unmistakable and woven together seamlessly.
+In particular, I was curious about the elements found in our print collaboration - Primo's flowers and faces.
+They are abstracted and gestural, while unmistakable, and woven together seamlessly.

 If you look at some of primos earliest party fliers, cats abound.
 Sometimes solo, sometimes in clumps.
 They were the stars of the Oldies Night fliers from the late nineties, well into the mid 2000's.
 In 2017 Primo was asked to mural-ize his cats on Valencia St. for the facade of the Parlor Gallery.
 But the cats go back farther, to his youth, when he drew a comic strip featuring mischievous furry friends, causing trouble.

 Over time, Primo's cats evolved into faces.
-Partly an exercise to try and communicate deeper meaning and feeling through line drawn expressions and partly just because Primo sees a lot more faces than cats.
+Partly an exercise in communicating deeper meaning and feeling through line drawn expressions, and partly just because Primo sees a lot more faces than cats.

 As a full time DJ, Primo has spent 20 years conducting nightlife, and passing through a crowd.
-When you study the faces in Primo's drawings, you see a wide range of expressions, ranging from elation to anxiety, crafted with a seemingly off the cuff line that falls off, into a background.
-It's as though these faces are caught and captured, passing through a foreground of haze and disco lights, only to then disappear into a blurred mass.
+Primo's faces possess a myriad of expressions, ranging from elation to anxiety, crafted with a seemingly spontaneous stroke that effortlessly merges into the background.
+It's as though these faces are momentarily captured, traversing a foreground of hazy atmospheres and vibrant disco lights, before ultimately dissolving back into a blurred mass.
+This interplay of presence and transience adds a captivating dimension to Primo's artwork.